Services for children, young people and families

 The above-mentioned exchange students are entitled to health care services through public health care.
 They have to prove that they are entitled to public health care services.
 Exchange students from countries or regions outside the above-mentioned countries or regions are not entitled to student health care services.

 Exchange students are mainly provided with essential medical care.
 They will also be offered essential preventive health services, such as pregnancy counselling.

 When you contact the student health service, a health professional will assess your needs.
 The student health services for international exchange students at the University of Tampere and Tamk are provided at the Tullinkulma branch of the Wellbeing Services County of Pirkanmaa.
-You can contact us by phone.
+You can contact us either by filling in the online contact form or by phone.